emanuelbrebal/emanuelbrebal/README.md

 ## Selected projects

 - **[OncoMente](https://github.com/emanuelbrebal/cancer-health-care-app)** — Oncology patients rarely get structured mental-health support during treatment.
 I designed and built a mobile platform with an LLM-powered companion to fill that gap.
 React Native + Expo, NestJS, PostgreSQL (monorepo).
 Capstone project — prototype delivered.
-- **[Vitor](https://github.com/emanuelbrebal/vitor-finance)** — Most finance trackers record spending but don't prevent it.
+- **[Vitor Finance](https://github.com/emanuelbrebal/vitor-finance)** — Most finance trackers record spending but don't prevent it.
 I'm building a personal finance SaaS around a CSV-import MVP and an anti-impulse wishlist that adds friction before purchases.
 TypeScript, React, Node.js.
 In development.
 - **[Radar Mensal](https://github.com/emanuelbrebal/monthly-radar)** — Manually tracking global SaaS trends and adapting them to the Brazilian market doesn't scale.
 I'm building an automated multi-agent pipeline that harvests signals from curated sources, scores and ranks ideas, and delivers a weekly digest of the top picks.
 Laravel, Inertia, React, PostgreSQL — with an LLM orchestration layer (Anthropic API) behind a provider adapter.
 In development.

 Also on my GitHub: